mobius-software-ltd/iotbroker.cloud-ios-client/README.md

 ### Installation

-* To install IoTBroker.Cloud on your iPhone, first you should download IoTBroker.Cloud iOS client [IotBroker.Cloud iOS Client](https://github.com/mobius-software-ltd/iotbroker.cloud-ios-client).
+* To install IoTBroker.Cloud on your iPhone, first you should download [IotBroker.Cloud iOS Client](https://github.com/mobius-software-ltd/iotbroker.cloud-ios-client).

-* In order to open IoTBroker.Cloud iOS client in Xcode, first you should go to *File-Open-Choose project*.
+* In order to open IoTBroker.Cloud iOS client in Xcode, you should go to *File-Open-Choose project*.
 It is necessary to choose **iotbroker.cloud-client.xcodeproj** file.

 * Now you should connect your iPhone to Mac via USB.